 8. Provide value.
 You want to provide as much value as possible when engaging with your audience.
 Over-deliver by sharing free information and tips, or going the extra mile, for visitors.

 9. Respond quickly to live messages.
 When you have questions that fall outside the automated sequence, or when a bot transfers a customer to speak with you live, answer these as quickly as possible.
 This helps build trust and long-term relationships with your prospects and customers.

 Conclusion and how to build your first chatbot

-It’s important to remember that the user experience is the most essential part of using a chatbot.
+It’s important to remember that the user experience is the most essential part of using a messenger chatbot.
 A chatbot is a conversation with your current, and prospective, customers.
-Try to anticipate all the moves your customers make and questions they ask.
+Try to anticipate all the moves your customers make and the questions they ask.
 This will ensure a seamless encounter for your visitor.

 Facebook Messenger bots give you a range of options.
 This will enable you to use automated technology to leverage your business.
 They help you work smarter and get ahead of your competition.

 You can get started with Facebook Messenger bots by reading more on the official Messenger bot page or by signing up for a third-party tool.
 Here are two popular apps that will help you deploy your first bot at a lightning speed: ManyChat and Chatfuel.